 Applicants must submit a comprehensive market study of the housing needs of low-income individuals in the area to be served by the project.
-The market study must be no more than six months old as of the date of the RFP application deadline.
+The market study must have been completed on or after May 31, 2017.
 If your project proposes units that target a specific population (other than PSH units, for which the District has already determined the need), your market study must demonstrate demand for that type of housing.